 For more detailed information on the Body Donor Program or to register your interest with the University of Queensland, please click here to be directed to their website.

-In July the Australian Securities and Investments Commission (ASIC) released a study they commissioned into the decision process undertaken by consumers when choosing how to fund their future funeral expenses.
+The Australian Securities and Investments Commission (ASIC) released a study they commissioned into the decision process undertaken by consumers when choosing how to fund their future funeral expenses.

 The research found that many people undertake very little research and therefore are not aware of all the options available.
 Those who take out funeral insurance with some of the highly advertised plans are often not aware of the escalating premiums, the total cost of their policy and the consequences of not paying premiums.